suryapa1/agents-ai/labs.md

 Determine if a number is prime or not, but inject an error.
 Do not include a comment about the error.
 ```

 8. After this runs, and the initial code is generated, you should see the "Critique" section noting this as a "FAIL".
-The agent will then attemp to automatically fix the code and suggest "Fixed Code".
+The agent will then attempt to automatically fix the code and suggest "Fixed Code".
 Then it will attempt to execute the fixed code it generated.
 If all goes well, you'll see a message after that indicating that the fixed code was "Executed successfully."

 ![Fix run](./images/aip9.png?raw=true "Fix run")

 9. Let's try one more change.
 We have a version of the code that has some extra functionality built-in to stream output, print system_messages, show when an agent is running, etc. It's in the "extra" directory, under "reflect_agent_verbose.py".
 Go ahead and run that and try a prompt with it.
 You can try the same prompt as in step 7 if you want.
+(You can type "exit" to stop the running one.)

 ```
 python ../extra/reflect_agent_verbose.py